ipython/ipython/docs/source/development/messaging.rst

             # Codemirror mode, for for highlighting in the notebook.
             # Only needed if it differs from the top level 'language' field.
             'codemirror_mode': str or dict,

+            # Nbconvert exporter, if notebooks written with this kernel should
+            # be exported with something other than the general 'script'
+            # exporter.
+            'nbconvert_exporter': str,
         },

         # A banner of information about the kernel,